 How to regain access to your account

 This guide outlines common account lockout scenarios and highlights the processes for confirming ownership, regaining access to an account, and updating the credentials of an account.
 Mapbox serves as critical infrastructure for our customers and we work hard to protect the security of your accounts, data, and end users.

 If you’re still experiencing difficulties after working through this guide, contact support.

-If you have more general questions about your Mapbox account, see our Account FAQ.
+If you have more general questions about your Mapbox account, see our Account documentation.

 Maintaining access to an account starts by setting up your account with the recommendations listed in our best practices guide for collaboration.
 That said, here are some of the most common account lockout scenarios, how to fix them, and how to avoid them in the future.

 If you've inherited a project that uses Mapbox location services, but you don't have access to the login credentials, the information below will help you work with support team to confirm ownership of the account.

 How to regain access:Please verify ownership of your account by contacting support.
 In your request, include as many of these details as possible: